Beach High School: Beach Cuyler Senior High School (1929 to 1949)

 Enrollment at Beach Cuyler grew significantly, leading to overcrowding.
 In response to community advocacy, the Board of Education in 1949 officially separated the two schools.
 Cuyler reverted to a junior high school name, and Beach became Alfred E. Beach High School.

 Alfred E. Beach High School (1950 to present)

 In 1950, Beach High moved to its current facility at 3001 Hopkins Street.
 Since then, it has functioned as a public high school for African American students and later for a diverse student body until it was replaced with the new facility opening of the new 200,000-square-foot facility in 2013.

+March 2000 shooting

+On March 10, 2000, 19-year-old Stacy Smalls was shot and killed outside the high school.
+16-year-olds Lamar Jenkins and Ramone Kimble was also injured, with Kimble dying in hospital the next morning.
+The attack followed an after school event celebrating the Lady Bulldogs' state championship victory.
+Despite school officials stating that the event was restricted to students only, Smalls did not attend the school at the time of the shooting.

+In the early hours of the following day, 19-year-old Darrell Ingram was identified as a suspect and arrested.
+During his trial, it was argued that another person had shot the three students, and Ingram had simply fired into the air as a response.
+Despite this, he was found guilty of two counts of first-degree murder and one count of aggravated assault.

+On November 5, 2000, Ingram was sentenced to two life terms plus 35 years in prison.
+An earlier request to allow Ingram to undergo a psychological evaluation and IQ test was denied.
+Despite being interviewed about his crime, a motive for the shooting has never been established.

 Enrollment

 Beach High School serves students in grades 9 through 12 who reside in Chatham County.
 The school has an enrollment of about 1,000 students, providing education to a diverse student body from the local area.

 Academics

-Beach High students undertake a college preparatory curriculum that includes four years of English, history, and laboratory-based sciences (chemistry and physics are required); three years of mathematics (most students opt for four) and foreign language; a semester each of introductory art, music, health, and computer science; and two lab-based technology courses.
-It offers students a broad selection of elective courses.
+Academics at Alfred E. Beach High School centers on preparation for postsecondary study, employment, and military service.